Multiplayer Games of War: Introduction

+For our problem of bounding the absorption time, we show it is $\Theta(n^2)$, where $n$ is the number of cards, for any number of players $m$, if $n/m$ is larger than a constant $\beta$ depending on the initial distribution of cards and other such parameters of the game.
+This implies that the termination time of war game models is also $\Theta(n^2)$.

+The paper~\cite{bhatia2026will} also considers another variant called Martingale war or $f$-war where the chance of a card $a$ winning is proportional to $f(a)$ and where now cards are played from the top of the player's deck and returned to the bottom in arbitrary order.
+Under some conditions on $f$, it is shown in~\cite{bhatia2026will} that the termination time of the game is $\Theta(n^2)$.
+We prove similar results for any number of players.

+In the remainder of \cref{sec:introduction}, we will define the models for $m$-player war which we will consider in the rest of the paper.
+In \cref{sec:stickyrw}, we define the sticky random walk and show that these variants are equivalent to a sticky random walk on a simplex.
+In \cref{sec:absorptiontime}, using martingale arguments, we show that the sticky random walk terminates in $\Theta(n^2)$ time steps in expectation.
+This implies that the $m$ player variants also last $\Theta(n^2)$ turns in expectation.
+In \cref{sec:sim}, we use simulations to estimate the constant for the $\Theta(n^2).$ In \cref{sec:approxformula}, we motivate why finding an approximate formula for the expected time until some player loses all of their cards is interesting and propose an approximate formula for it, and in \cref{sec:furtherdirec}, we propose some further directions based on this formula.

-We consider a variant of war with $m$ players, labeled $A_1, A_2,\ldots, A_m$.
-We start with a deck $D$ with $mn$ cards.
-Let $A_i$ denote player $A_i$'s hand.
-In each round, each player $A_i$ plays a card $a_i$ chosen uniformly from her deck.
-Let $S_i = A_i \setminus \{a_i\}$; $S_i$ is player $A_i$'s hand after playing $a_i$.
-We can adapt the definition of a winning rule used in \cite{bhatia2024game}. \\
+We will now define terminology and models which will be referred to throughout the paper.
+Let the $m$ players be labeled $1, 2,\ldots, m$.
+We start with a deck $D$ with $n$ cards.
+Let $A_i(t)$ denote the cards in player $i$'s hand at time $t$.
+In each round, each player $i$ plays a card $a_i$ chosen through some process depending on the variant from their deck.
+If $A_i(t)$ is empty, then that player does not play a card, denoted by $a_i = \varnothing.$ Let $S_i = A_i(t) \setminus \{a_i\}$, i.e., $S_i$ is player $i$'s hand after playing $a_i$.
+Let a game tuple be the tuple $(a_1, \ldots, a_m, S_1, \ldots, S_m).$ We adapt the definition of a winning rule used in \cite{bhatia2026will}.